Analyzing Allient (ALNT) and Its Rivals

-Allient (NASDAQ:ALNT – Get Free Report) is one of 17 public companies in the “Instruments to measure electricity” industry, but how does it compare to its rivals?
-We will compare Allient to similar companies based on the strength of its valuation, dividends, institutional ownership, risk, earnings, profitability and analyst recommendations.
+Allient (NASDAQ:ALNT – Get Free Report) is one of 17 public companies in the “Instruments to measure electricity” industry, but how does it weigh in compared to its rivals?
+We will compare Allient to similar businesses based on the strength of its risk, earnings, analyst recommendations, dividends, institutional ownership, valuation and profitability.

-Allient pays an annual dividend of $0.12 per share and has a dividend yield of 0.4%.
-Allient pays out 8.3% of its earnings in the form of a dividend.
-As a group, “Instruments to measure electricity” companies pay a dividend yield of 0.5% and pay out 10.9% of their earnings in the form of a dividend.

-Allient has a beta of 1.53, suggesting that its stock price is 53% more volatile than the S&P 500.
-Comparatively, Allient’s rivals have a beta of 1.32, suggesting that their average stock price is 32% more volatile than the S&P 500.

-This table compares Allient and its rivals top-line revenue, earnings per share and valuation.
+This table compares Allient and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue